-And, when team members do things differently than the leader would, the leader looks to see if the vision is being attained, and, if it is, then submits to the leadership of the team member.
+And when team members do things differently than the leader would, the leader looks to see if the vision is being attained.
+If it is, then the leader submits to the leadership of the team.

 They help their team say no.

-And, when there is backlash for the decision, they defend them.
-Every time.
+And when there is backlash for the decision, good leaders defend their team.
+Every single time.

-(I hear the pushback.
-Some team members will take advantage of this.
-They will always say no. That’s true.
-And, in those cases, we handle the problem with the person.
-We don’t change the rules for everyone else.)
+(Granted, some team members will take advantage of this second one.
+They will always say no. In those cases, we handle the problem with that person individually.
+And we don’t use them as a reason to create unnecessary rules for everyone else.)